Paper, Fiber, and Textile Manufacturing

 Metal or foreign objects in plastics can lead to the following consequences:

-- Even if a product passes inspection, it may still present issues due to undesirable characteristics
+Even if a product passes inspection, it may still present issues due to undesirable characteristics caused by metal contaminants.

-For example, metal contamination in transparent water bottles or baby bottle nipples may seem insignificant but can have catastrophic consequences.
+For example, metal contamination in transparent water bottles or baby bottle nipples may seem insignificant but can have catastrophic consequences for both safety and quality.

 Processing Methods